Life.ru: Famine in Switzerland

-During the events of the Russian invasion of Ukraine and the stop of Russian gas flow to some European countries, the news portal published an artical and a video by the Russian journalist Petrova living in Lausanne claiming Switzerland is preparing for a "winter of hunger".
+During the events of the Russian invasion of Ukraine and the stop of Russian gas flow to some European countries, the news portal published an article and a video by the Russian journalist Petrova living in Lausanne claiming Switzerland is preparing for a "winter of hunger".
 In the video the journalist states that the country could face running out of water and electricity in a couple of days and the suspension of public transport.
 As evidence she shows the information brochure "Kluger Rat – Notvorrat" by the "Federal Office for National Supply (BWL)" claiming that this was sent to the entire Swiss population.

 However the BWL rejects these claims stating that this brochure was printed years before and has nothing to do with the current winter.
 It also was never sent to the entire Swiss population.
 After the article was published the journalist published a statement denying the support of any disinformation campaign against Switzerland and that "she was a victim of Russian propaganda herself".
-She claims a former colleague asked her to make a video about the brochure and she didn't knew that the video was released.
+She claims a former colleague asked her to make a video about the brochure and she didn't know that the video was released.